 This year I had the privilege of attending and speaking at the Mississippi Center for Autism and Related Developmental Disabilities’ (mscentersforautism.org) 2019 annual fundraising event.

-On Sunday morning an inspiring praise and worship service was held at the Biloxi Civic Center.
-Hosted by the Praise Temple of Biloxi, Pastor Jakavious Pickett said the service was meant to not only support autism awareness but offer many of the out of town guests who were here for the event an opportunity for worship.
+On Sunday morning, an inspiring praise and worship service was held at the Biloxi Civic Center.
+Hosted by the Praise Temple of Biloxi, Pastor Jakavious Pickett said the service was not only to support autism awareness but to also offer out of town guests an opportunity for worship.
 Pastor Natasha Pickett began the service by leading the uplifting praise and worship.
 Guest speaker, Pastor Michael Williams, then gave an inspiring message of knowing your identity and who God created you to be.